Bucky24/DungeonDashers2/docs/character.md

 Characters are part of modules and are contained within the module folder.
 A Cahracter is something on the map that the player can control.
 It can be interacted with.

+Characters are Entities.
+See the Entity documentation for common data.

 ## Structure

 The Character consists primarily of a manifest file, images, and scripts.
 Because all these files are defined explicitly in either the primary module manifest, or the character manifest, they can be any name you want.